Bautista Capurro

 Bautista Capurro Zubeldía (born 22 October 2003) is an Argentine field hockey player.

-In 2024 he will represent Argentina at the XXXIII Summer Olympics in France.
+In 2024, he represented Argentina at the XXXIII Summer Olympics in France.

 Career

 Under–21

 Bautista Capurro made his international debut at under-21 level, making his first appearance in 2021.
 He debuted for the Argentine U–21 team at the FIH Junior World Cup in Bhubaneswar, where he won a gold medal.

 He represented the team again in 2023.
 He was a member of the gold medal-winning squad at the Pan American Junior Championship in St. Michael.
 He also represented the team again later in the year at the FIH Junior World Cup in Kuala Lumpur.

 Los Leones

 Capurro received his first call-up to the Los Leones squad in 2022.
 He made his senior international debut during season three of the FIH Pro League.
 Later in the year he won his first medal with the senior team, taking home gold at the South American Games in Asunción.

 In 2023 Capurro was permanently raised to the national squad.
 He was named as a reserve player for the FIH World Cup in Bhubaneswar and Rourkela, making two appearances after an injury to Lucas Vila.
 Later in the year he was a reserve player for Los Leones at the Pan American Games in Santiago.

 On 7 June 2024, he was named in the national squad for the XXXIII Summer Olympics in Paris.